vladgurovich/vladgurovich.github.com/source/_posts/2012-12-03-think-of-selling-on-ebay-using-paypal-think-again.markdown

 ### The Collections

-Meanwhile, Paypal's automatic reversal put my account $850 in the red.
-Soon after Paypal collections started calling me even while the case was still being disputed.
-Since i didnt feel I did anything wrong, I had no intention of paying this while its still in review, essentially making this issue my problem vs Paypal's problem.
-To my surprise, most of the folks working in Paypal collections were fairly understandable, but they insisted that I am taking a risk of this going to the outside collections.....
+Meanwhile, PayPal's automatic reversal put my account $850 in the red.
+Soon after PayPal collections started calling me even while the case was still being disputed.
+Since i didnt feel I did anything wrong, I had no intention of paying this while its still in review, essentially making this issue my problem vs PayPal's problem.
+To my surprise, most of the folks working in PayPal collections were fairly understandable, but they insisted that I am taking a risk of this going to the outside collections.....

 ### The Report

-I put some effort into collecting all the evidence available to me and then wrote up a detailed 2-page report of what happened and submitted it along with proof of delivery, proof of purchase of the original phone, ebay listings for other iPhones purchased by this fraudster and info on other sellers that he defrauded.
+I put some effort into collecting all the evidence available to me and then wrote up a detailed 2-page report of what happened and submitted it along with proof of delivery, proof of purchase of the original phone, eBay listings for other iPhones purchased by this fraudster and info on other sellers that he defrauded.
 Ive also filed a [USPS Mail Fraud](http://ehome.uspis.gov/fcsexternal/default.aspx) complaint and FBI-run [Intenet Crime Complaint Center](http://ic3.gov) complaint .
-All of these I submitted to Paypal Resolution Center and started praying to the gods of fraud detection at Paypal and the Credit Card companies.
+All of these I submitted to PayPal Resolution Center and started praying to the gods of fraud detection at PayPal and the Credit Card companies.

 ### Hope Dies Last

-On November 29th, I got a "*Notification of Resolution of Chargeback*" from Paypal:
+On November 29th, I got a "*Notification of Resolution of Chargeback*" from PayPal:

-[{%img right https://lh4.googleusercontent.com/-ozopfu8xOws/ULx7o5GoWMI/AAAAAAAADAE/FQ8cahcIvYo/s288/paypal_claim_closed.png 200%}](https://lh4.googleusercontent.com/-ozopfu8xOws/ULx7o5GoWMI/AAAAAAAADAE/FQ8cahcIvYo/s800/paypal_claim_closed.png)"*As you know, we have been using the information you provided to dispute a chargeback filed against the transaction detailed below.
+[{%img pull-right https://lh4.googleusercontent.com/-ozopfu8xOws/ULx7o5GoWMI/AAAAAAAADAE/FQ8cahcIvYo/s166/PayPal_claim_closed.png %}](https://lh4.googleusercontent.com/-ozopfu8xOws/ULx7o5GoWMI/AAAAAAAADAE/FQ8cahcIvYo/s800/PayPal_claim_closed.png)"*As you know, we have been using the information you provided to dispute a chargeback filed against the transaction detailed below.
 Despite our best efforts, the buyer's credit card company decided in favor of the buyer.*

 *Unfortunately, we do not control the outcome of the chargeback decision reached by the buyer's issuing bank in a credit card transaction.
 By accepting the terms of the PayPal User Agreement, you agreed to accept the decision of the issuing bank as final and legally binding for this type of dispute.*"

-In essence what this means is that the buyer found the **PERFECT eBay/Paypal SCAM**
+In essence what this means is that the buyer found the **PERFECT eBay/PayPal SCAM**

 * Buy several expensive items on a credit card(or several credit cards)
 * Issue "merchandise not as received" chargebacks through these credit cards